 Will the modules be available in a variety of languages?

-The modules have been developed in English and will ultimately be available in a number of other languages.
-Production of Arabic, French, Spanish and Mandarin training materials will commence in 2012.
+The modules are available in Arabic, English, French, Mandarin and Spanish and will ultimately be available in a number of other languages.
 The IIPCIC Management Board will consider other languages if a partner organization is prepared to fund the translation or grants become available for this purpose.